 tvOS was rough. iOS output was consistently better.
 The agent struggled with focus-based navigation and tvOS-specific idioms.
 Less training data, worse results.

 Autonomous runs drifted.
 Without frequent check-ins, the agent produced functional code that didn’t fit the project’s patterns.
-Short loops worked best: focused task, review, course-correct, repeat.
+Short loops worked best: focused task, check the app, course-correct, repeat — all without opening a single file.

 Boilerplate was easy, judgment was not.
 Wiring up standard patterns?
 Great.
 Deciding where to draw module boundaries or how to handle edge cases?
 Still needs a human.